 Special Museum Events

-Ava costarred with Howard Keel in two films at MGM, the western Lone Star (1952) and the musical Show Boat (1951).
+Ava costarred with Howard Keel in two films at MGM, the western Ride, Vaquero (1953) and the musical Show Boat (1951).
 They thoroughly enjoyed working together and joking around on set.

 Howard Keel’s wife Judy Keel attended the Ava Gardner Museum Festival in 2005, the year after her husband’s passing.
 She shared wonderful stories with our visitors during the event and signed copies of Howard’s newly released autobiography, Only Make Believe: My Life in Show Business.

 Judy Keel posing in the museum with a display promoting her husband’s autobiography.

 Ava Gardner and Vincent Price read celebrity fan magazines on the set of their film The Bribe (1949).